thanhkaist/ReinFlowPlus/docs/ReproduceExps.md

   - Can’t set `denoising_step_list`?
 Add it to your config file.
   - Clear other processes on your machine for accurate timing.
 - **Output:** Saves a `.png` plot and data files for later use.
 Example: <img src="../sample_figs/denoise_step.png" alt="Evaluation Output" width="60%">
+- **What to record videos?** For Gym, Robomimic, and Franka Kitchen environments, you can change the `self.record_video=True` in the corresponding evaluation script and set `self.record_env_index` to the environment id that you wish to record.
+Then after running the evaluation logic, you will see a .mp4 file under your output directory along with your plot!

-**Warning** If you trained a flow matching policy with ReinFlow, typically we will clip the denoised actions during fine-tuning.
+- **Warning** If you trained a flow matching policy with ReinFlow, typically we will clip the denoised actions during fine-tuning.
 Therefore, we recommend you turn on `self.clip_intermediate_actions=True` in your evaluation script.
 Otherwise the reward may drop.

 ### 3.4 Sensitivity Analysis